elamaran11/cnn-ref-app-setup-infra/README.md

 1. clone the orders application repositories
 1. use the ```hub``` unix git utility to fork each repositories
 1. push each repository to your personal github organization

+## 5) Setup Demo Services

+This script will:
+* created staging & production namespaces for the orders app
+* install jenkins in the cicd namespaces and setup credentials, environment variables and configure the t-systems performance signature plug-in
+* install the Kubernetes Dynatrace Operator
+* setup autotagging rules in Dynatrace
+* import Jenkins jobs for deploying the application

 # Other setup related scripts